-For me Summer means chasing fish in creeks and rivers with a kayak.
+For me summer means kayak fishing in creeks and rivers.

 Most watercourses can be paddled fairly easily but sometimes they can be blocked by log jams.
 To make it easier to traverse such obstacles, try to limit how much gear you take with you.